 Festival season is a truly electric time to be in London; and it’s no wonder that crowds in their thousands pour out into the parks for some sh*t hot DJ sets with a side of lukewarm lager.

-And, while naysayers might hold the view that festival season is now winding down, as October looms, we vehemently disagree.
-Waterworks Festival, since its arrival to Gunnersbury Park in 2021, has provided a chance to drink in the last of the September sun (with a kind forecast this weekend, albeit a tad chilly in the evening) and head out for a final dance before it becomes too icy for outdoor events (not that it’s showing signs of cooling down just yet).
+And, while naysayers might hold the view that festival season winds down after the bank holiday weekend, as October looms, we vehemently disagree.
+Waterworks Festival, since its arrival to Gunnersbury Park in 2021, has provided a chance to soak up the last of the September sun and head out for a final dance before it becomes too icy for outdoor events (not that it’s showing signs of cooling down just yet).
 Thankfully, in 2023 the festival showed no signs of letting up in their third outing, with its biggest lineup yet delivering the goods.

-Waterworks provides a meld of the scene’s most established artists alongside some exciting up-and-coming names in house and techno circles.
-Yes, many will flock down to see acclaimed acts; from Moxie B2B Bradley Zero to Craig Richards to Calibre to Palms Trax; but earlier sets coming from the likes of Shy One, Manni Dee and Peach are certain to thrill the masses in the buildup.
-Plus, fans of other genres won’t be left disappointed, with legends of dub Digital Mystikz aka Mala and Coki taking to the Siren stage at the close of the event.
+Anyway, onto the music.
+Waterworks provided a meld of the scene’s most established artists alongside some exciting up-and-coming names in house and techno circles.
+Yes, many flocked down to see acclaimed acts; from Eliza Rose to Shanti Celeste to Palms Trax to HAAi; but earlier sets coming from the likes of Louise Chen, Heléna Star and Softi also thrilled the masses in the buildup.
+Plus, fans of other genres weren’t disappointed, with legendary MC Flowdan and grime duo Elijah & Skilliam taking to the Siren stage.

 And it was Flowdan who stole the show at Siren, primed for the stage in a mid-afternoon slot and blaring out his trademark lines over heavy basslines, before welcoming legendary producer Skream to the stage afterwards for a spinning secret set as day turned to dusk.